-“I am particularly interested in extending the research into a stronger focus on transformative social learning, green skills learning pathways and the implications of this for the common good,” said Lotz- Sisitka, “I am also keenly interested in participation in education and learning in a social-ecological system context.
+“I am particularly interested in a stronger focus on transformative social learning, green skills learning pathways and the implications of this for the common good,” said Lotz- Sisitka, “I am also keenly interested in participation in education and learning in a social-ecological system context.
 I believe that such research is needed if societies are to adequately respond to the ever-burgeoning risks and injustices associated with environmental degradation and ongoing degradation of the commons.”

 Lotz- Sisitka said that she anticipates a reduction in management responsibilities, allowing her time to strengthen her main research and publish more of it in the future.